mmailhos/cpu-bitcoin-miner/README.md

 ## Implementation

 The interactions with the Bitcoin Core client are currently done with __ugly__ curl calls but we are soon going to move to our own Web Socket.
-This will allow us to maintain a long-held connection with the client and reduce the overhead related to HTTP.
+This will allow us to avoid executing external Unix commands, to maintain long-held connections with the client and to reduce the overhead related to HTTP.

 The overall Bitcoin implementation, but especially the Block Header, stay as close as possible to the Reference.